ollebompa/QDgym/README.md

 # Intro

 QDgym is a framework for Quality Diversity (QD) Optimization benchmarks.
 It is built on [OpenAI Gym](https://github.com/openai/gym) and uses the same interface.
-QDgym is meant to unify benchmarks for QD Optimization algorithms and provide a common interface that allows easy comparisons between different QD algorithms and between QD algorithms and Deep Reinforcement Learning algorithms.
+QDgym is meant to unify benchmarks for QD Optimization algorithms and provide a common interface that allows easy comparisons between different QD algorithms.
+QDgym was born out of the desire to not perpetuate the creation of new benchmarks that are difficult/impossible to use for other researchers when developing benchmark tasks for the [PGA-MAP-Elites](https://github.com/ollenilsson19/PGA-MAP-Elites) algorithm.
+These benchmarks were therefore implemented as this stand-alone open-source module with no proprietary software dependencies.

 For those new to QD Optimization, here are three exellent introductory papers in no particular order: